blah148/ploddings/README.md

 # the Ploddings site

-Ploddings provides a 'workstation for blues guitar and other musings' with..
+Ploddings provides a 'workstation for blues guitar and other musings' with:
 - Note-for-note guitar tablature,
 - Instructional videos,
 - As well as slow-downer & pitch-shifter tools built-in.